 The law given in Ex. xviii.
 2 says that a Hebrew slave acquired by any person shall serve for six years; but it does not state why and how such a slave may be acquired.
 The law furthermore provides that if such a slave has served for six years, his wife, if he has one, shall go free with him; but it does not state that the wife of the slave accompanies him to his master’s house, nor does it define her relation to the master.
 The law in Deut. xxiv.
 1 et seq. says that if a man dismisses his wife with a bill of divorce (“sefer keritut”), and she marries again but is dismissed with a bill of divorce by her second husband also, the first husband may not remarry her.
 The fact that a woman may be divorced by such a bill has not, however, been mentioned, nor is it stated how she is divorced by means of the “sefer keritut,” or what this document should contain, although it must have had a certain form and wording, though possibly not that of the later “geṭ.”
 These examples, to which many more might be added, are held to imply that in addition to and side by side with the written law there were other laws and statutes which served to define and supplement it, and that, assuming these to be known, the written law did not go into details.
 It appears from the other books of the Old Testament also that certain traditional laws were considered to have been given by God, although they are not mentioned in the Pentateuch.
 Jeremiah says to the people (Jer. xvii.
 21-22): “Bear no burden on the Sabbath day, nor bring it in by the gates of Jerusalem; neither carry forth a burden out of your houses on the Sabbath day, neither do ye any work, but hallow ye the Sabbath day, as I commanded your fathers.”
 In the Pentateuch, on the other hand, there is only the interdiction against work in general (Ex. xx.
 9-11); nor is it stated anywhere in the Torah that no burdens shall be carried on the Sabbath, while Jeremiah says that the bearing of burdens, as well as all other work, was forbidden to the fathers.
 It is clear, furthermore, from Amos viii.
 5, that no business was done on the Sabbath, and in Neh. x.
 30-32 this prohibition, like the interdiction against intermarrying with the heathen, is designated as a commandment of God, although only the latter is found in the Pentateuch (Deut. vii.
 3), while there is no reference to the former.
 Since the interdictions against carrying burdens and doing business on the Sabbath were regarded as divine laws, although not mentioned in the Pentateuch, it is inferred that there was also a second code.http://www.jewishencyclopedia.com/articles/11750-oral-law

 Given the evidence in A. that life was thought to start at some point in the womb we may argue that the Torah does not speak of executing women who are pregnant beyond the point life was thought to start.
 It would also be unusual for a woman far along in her pregnancy to commit adultery and since executions seem to happen immediately after someone is found guilty we don’t have evidence against 2.
 “Personhood begins at some point in the womb.”
-However, while we could try other explanations, Judah’s command to kill Tamar seems to be given immediately even though she was known to be in the early stages of pregnancy.
+However, while we could try other explanations, Judah’s command to kill Tamar is given three months later but this is only one case and cannot be used to make sweeping generalizations.
 This coupled with the fact that there is no command or example in the Bible to delay an execution based on pregnancy provides evidence against point 1.
 “Personhood begins at conception.”

 C. Argument From Nature